bernhard-42/zeppelin-bokeh/Readme.md

 zcl = ZeppelinCommLayer(z.z)
 ```

-In the next Paragraph start the shim (note: this cannot be done in the paragraph above)
+In the next Paragraph start the shim (Note: this cannot be done in the paragraph above)

 ```python
 zcl.start()
 ```

-Finally wrap the Bokeh globa state for the current notebook
+Finally wrap the Bokeh global state for the current notebook

 ```python
 %pyspark